stevedsun/stevedsun.github.io/posts/2022/using_notion_as_a_dashboard/index.md

 ## Notion API

 If you want your service to connect to Notion, you have to create a Notion integration on [this page](https://www.notion.so/my-integrations).
-Afterward, you have to share a specific Notion page to the integration you just created.
+Afterward, you have to share a specific Notion page with the integration you just created.

 ![](/images/20220731213331.png)